Our mission is To archive and preserve the RICH legacy of Black Beauty Culture.

-The Black Beauty Archive collection contains over 1400+ objects including full issue magazines, books, hair tools/hot tools, wigs, cosmetics, photographs, posters, oral histories, interviews, a/v tapes & more!
-A significant amount of our collection has been recovered, acquired, and donated from elders, artists, and collectors alike.
-All objects displayed are primary sources preserved within BBA collections, digitized for educational purposes only.
+The Black Beauty Archive permanent collection includes 4000+ objects, including full-issue magazines, books, hair tools/hot tools, wigs, cosmetics, photographs, posters, oral histories, interviews, audio tapes, and more!
+A significant amount of our collection has been recovered, acquired, and donated by elders, artists, and collectors alike.
+All objects in the digital archive are primary sources preserved within BBA collections, digitized for educational purposes only.

 Languages: Collection material in English, Spanish & Hebrew.